twallema/pySODM/docs/influenza_1718.md

 ### Calibration

 The syntax to set up the log posterior probability function is similar to the previous tutorials.
-Our multiindexed `pd.DataFrame` containing the age-stratified data and the model's age stratification share the same name and coordinates. pySODM performs the necessary input checks and will automatically align these axes when computing the log posterior probability.
+Our multiindexed `pd.DataFrame` containing the age-stratified data and the model's age dimension share the same name and coordinates. pySODM performs the necessary input checks and will automatically align these axes when computing the log posterior probability.
 We aim to calibrate two model parameters: {math}`\beta` and {math}`\mathbf{f_a}`.
 However, {math}`\mathbf{f_a}` consists of four elements {math}`f_a^i`, how does pySODM handle this?

 As if nothing's up,